 Adolescent idiopathic scoliosis is a condition in which the spine is curved in one or more planes [Figure 1].
 This type of curve is distinguished from curves that have a forward orientation and appear as a hump, a condition known as kyphosis [Figure 2].

-Figure 1: Anteroposterior (AP, or rear) view of the spine (standing) demonstrates scoliosis in the thoracic and lumbar spine.
+Figure 1: Anteroposterior (front to back) view of the spine (standing) demonstrates scoliosis in the thoracic and lumbar spine.

 Figure 2: Lateral (side) view of the spine (standing) demonstrates kyphosis in the thoracic spine.